 #2 Bimetal-Type Electric Fuel Gauge

 The figure shows a bimetal-type electric fuel gauge.
 It also consists of two nits-the the sender unit and the dash unit or receiver unit.
 The sender unit is placed in the fuel tank.

-It consists of a heating coil wound around a bimetal strip and on external float mechanism which acts through a cam and flexible diaphragm so that the position of the float varies the height of earthed contact which in turn varies the tension in the bimetal strip.
+These types of fuel gauge consist of a heating coil wound around a bimetal strip and on an external float mechanism which acts through a cam and flexible diaphragm so that the position of the float varies the height of earthed contact which in turn varies the tension in the bimetal strip.

 When the fuel tank is empty, the float is down and the two contacts in the sender unit are just touching.
 In this position, when the ignition switch is turned on, the current flows through the circuit, and heat is generated in the heating coil causing the bimetal to bend.
 As soon as the bimetal bends it opens the contact and the circuit breaks.

 The figure shows a thermal-type electric fuel gauge.
-It consists of two units-dash and tank unit.
+These types of fuel gauge consist of two unit-dash and a tank unit.
 The dash unit is exactly like the receiver unit of the bimetal electric fuel gauge.

 The tank unit consists of a rheostat in the form of a sliding contact on a resistance wire, which is moved by the float.
 The two units are connected in series to a contact voltage regulator, which is energized when the ignition switch is turned on.

-When the tanks begins to empty, the float drops.
-It increases the resistance which reduces the current to a value that causes the bimetal arm to force the needle towards “empty” position.
+When the tanks begin to empty, the float drops.
+It increases the resistance which reduces the current to a value that causes the bimetal arm to force the needle towards an “empty” position.

 The figure shows a thermostatic type electric fuel gauge.
 It is an early type gauge still used on some late model cars.
 It uses two wires to connect the dash unit and tank unit, instead of one wire in other gauges.
 The dash unit consists of a pair of thermostat blades, each with a heating coil.